A mixed bag for Illinois farmers

 What Barry has felt this year has been amplified for many corn and soybean farmers.

-Much of the Midwest is looking at poor mature and harvested corn numbers compared to this time last year (the week ending Oct.
+Much of the Midwest is looking at poor mature and harvested corn numbers compared with this time last year (the week ending Oct.
 20), and the four-year average percentage from 2014 to 2018.

-According to the National Agricultural Statistics Service (NASS), Illinois, Iowa, Minnesota, Ohio, Michigan, Indiana, North Dakota and South Dakota have more than 10 percent less mature corn than this time last year.
+According to the National Agricultural Statistics Service, Illinois, Iowa, Minnesota, Ohio, Michigan, Indiana, North Dakota and South Dakota have more than 10% less mature corn than this time last year.
 The same is true for the percentage difference in corn harvested in those states.

-Illinois is one of the most extreme cases of the data set, which includes the states that harvested 94 percent of 2018 corn acreage nation-wide, and planted 92 percent.
+Illinois is one of the most extreme cases of the data set, which includes the states that harvested 94% of 2018 corn acreage nationwide, and planted 92%.

-The four-year average for mature corn in Illinois at this point of the year is 99 percent.
-Currently, the state is at 88 percent.
+The four-year average for mature corn in Illinois at this point of the year is 99%.
+Currently, the state is at 88%.

-In that same time frame, the average percentage of harvested corn is 70 percent.
-Illinois farmers have currently harvested only 36 percent of their acreage in 2019.
+In that same time frame, the average amount of harvested corn is 70%.
+Illinois farmers have currently harvested only 36% of their acreage in 2019.

-19 percent of Illinois farmers are reporting their corn fields in poor or very poor condition.
-18 percent are reporting the same for their soybean fields.
+In addition, 19% of Illinois farmers are reporting their corn fields in poor or very poor condition, while 18% are reporting the same for their soybean fields.

-Illinois farmers had harvested 72 percent of their soybean crop by Oct.
-20, 2018, which was up 4 percent from the average.
-This year, only 52 percent of the crop has been harvested, down 20 percent from last year, and 18 percent from the average.
+Illinois farmers had harvested 72% of their soybean crop by Oct.
+20, 2018, which was up 4% from the average.
+This year, only 52% of the crop has been harvested, down 20% from last year, and 18% from the average.

-Things looked so bleak in the area that the USDA, upon the urging of Rep. Cheri Bustos and Gov. JB Pritzker, issued an agricultural disaster declaration in each of the 102 Illinois counties.
+Things looked so bleak in the area that the United States Department of Agriculture, upon the urging of Rep. Cheri Bustos and Gov. JB Pritzker, issued an agricultural disaster declaration in each of the 102 Illinois counties.

-On Thursday at his land in Funks Grove, Ill., Kleinschmidt told GateHouse Media Illinois that his yields were “respectable” and that his 1,600 acres were in good condition.
+On Thursday at his land in Funks Grove, Kleinschmidt said his yields were “respectable” and that his 1,600 acres were in good condition.

 The late planting season was universal for every farmer he talked to in 2019, he said, but yields were better than most expected, including himself.